WEBSITE TERMS OF SERVICE

 0 – 7

 - ADDITIONAL CHARGES.
 Some additional charges may apply due to the nature of the Itinerary or certain requests of the Chartering Party.
-Company will invoice, and the Chartering Party shall pay, all such additional charges within seven (7) days of the date of the invoice, including without limitation:
+Chartering Parties paying via Credit or Debit Card will receive an email notification of additional charges; these additional charges will be processed automatically 1-day after notification.
+Chartering Parties paying via check, money order or wire transfer will be invoiced, and the Chartering Party shall pay all such additional charges within seven (7) days of the date of the invoice.
+Additional charges include, without limitation:

-- Alcohol Deposit.
-Where the Chartering Party requests the right to consume alcohol during the Transportation Services, an additional alcohol deposit will be required.
+- Alcohol Fee/Deposit.
+Where the Chartering Party requests the right to consume alcohol during the Transportation Services, an additional alcohol fee and/or deposit may be required.
+Fees associated with the right to consume are non-refundable and will be communicated in writing prior to travel.
+Deposits associated with the right to consume are refunded post-travel based on the condition of the equipment.
+Deposit refunds are solely at the Service Providers discretion.
 The Chartering Party shall be solely responsible for such alcohol consumption, including without limitation compliance with applicable law.

 - Airport Fee.
+Airport transit fees vary by airport and are typically based on vehicle size and transit times.
 A fifteen percent (15%) luggage handling charge may be applied to Itineraries involving airport transfers.

 - Damage and Cleaning.
 The Chartering Party is fully responsible for the Passengers and any baggage, parcels or other property brought on board or transported on the Equipment by any Passenger (collectively, “Transported Items”).
 The Chartering Party shall be responsible for the cost of repair for damage to, or necessary cleaning of, Equipment arising out of or resulting from: (i) the Passengers, or (ii) the Transported Items.
 The Company will charge, and Chartering Party agrees to pay, such reasonable additional cleaning or repair costs immediately upon invoice.